-Students play in pairs, or in a group of four students in teams of two players.
+Play in pairs, or in a group of four students in teams of two players.
+You need 5 counters for each (or each pair of students) on a 3 X 3 grid.

-Students are either a nought or a cross and take turn to place one counter.
-The other player tries to block them.
+Players or teams are either a nought or a cross and take turns to place one counter.
+The other player/team tries to block them.
 The first player (or pair) to get three counters in a vertical, horizontal or diagonal row is the winner.

-Students reflect on what the game can teach us about close observation and appropriate responses.
+Reflect on what the game can teach us about close observation and appropriate responses.
 How might it be used or adapted for an ECD setting?
 Justify responses.